ReyWins/SocialShares/README.md

 > This is where the magic 🪄 happens.

-## ☯ Pro's vs Con's of Current Features
+## ☯ Current Features Pros vs Cons

 Of course there are some limitations ... hopefully this addresses some!